tolerl1/logan-dev/README.md

 - Make any changes to the descriptions in CloudFormation template, if desired.
 - Deploy the CloudFormation template using the AWS console or cli.
 - Note the newly created S3 bucket's name and CloudFront distribution ID for the next step.
-- The inv-batch.json file must be copied to the root of the S3 bucket created by the template.
-The workflow will **display an error** when deploying the package if the file is not found.
-This will be addressed in a future update.

 #### AWS IAM Permissions
 The AWS account being used must have full CloudFront access and S3 Put, List, and Delete permissions.
-I recommend creating a dedicated IAM account with only mentioned permissions attached to it. **Never store your credentials in your project directory, S3, or commit to GitHub.**
+I recommend creating a dedicated IAM account with only the mentioned permissions attached to it. **Never store your credentials in your project directory, S3, or commit to GitHub.**

 #### Secrets
 ```